Master’s Programme in Computer Science

 The focus of the IT security area includes courses in safe software development, software security and analysis of malicious software.
 In the field of parallel and distributed systems, we work a lot with performance issues, parallel programming, virtualization and cloud-based systems.
 Within the field of intelligent systems, you will learn techniques for how to develop computer based functionals that are capable of complex processing and data analysis.
 This field includes courses in machine learning, simulation and decision support.

-During the latter part of the course you will be able to associate with different areas of application and current research projects.
+During the latter part of the programme you will be able to associate with different areas of application and current research projects.
 In some courses, you are encouraged to work with current challenges in areas such as pattern recognition, image processing, game development, different decision support systems for resource planning in the energy sector, healthcare and transport sectors.

-The education focuses greatly on research preparation and you are studying a course in research methodology, which prepare you for a career in research-intensive industries, such as future research career in academia or business.
+The education focuses greatly on research and you are studying a course in research methodology, which prepare you for a career in research-intensive industries, such as future research career in academia or business.

 (This paragraph is a translation from Swedish of the approved method, “Antagningsordning” [Admission regulations], Dnr; BTH-1.2.1-0223-2017.)